GaoSui/SkyTimer/README.md

 5. Disable all sound effects.
 6. Make sure the StackMat option is checked in SkyTimer.

 I only tested this using a gen 4 mat.
+If your sound card has filters which are impossible to be disabled, StackMat connection will not work properly.
+Using a cheap usb sound card could be a work around.

 ### How to use
 On the left is the list of groups.
 Add and remove a group using the plus and minus buttons below.
 Right click on a group to rename, clear or plot it.
 In the plot window you can click daily to show today's records or drag the sliders to show records in a certain amount of days or rounds while all data are displayed by default.